Source code for pyrigi.framework.base

 [docs] def _input_check_underlying_graphs(self, other_framework) -> None: """ Check whether the underlying graphs of two frameworks are the same and raise an error otherwise. """ if self._graph != other_framework._graph: raise ValueError("The underlying graphs are not same!")

 [docs] def _input_check_vertex_key( self, vertex: Vertex, realization: dict[Vertex, Point] = None ) -> None: """ Check whether a vertex appears as key in a realization and raise an error otherwise.
-Parameters ---------- vertex: The vertex to check. realization: The realization to check. """ if realization is None: realization = self._realization if vertex not in realization: raise KeyError("Vertex {vertex} is not a key of the given realization!")
+Parameters ---------- vertex: The vertex to check. realization: The realization to check. """ if realization is None: realization = self._realization if vertex not in realization: raise KeyError(f"Vertex {vertex} is not a key of the given realization!")

 [docs] def _input_check_point_dimension(self, point: Point) -> None: """ Check whether a point has the right dimension and raise an error otherwise.
 Parameters ---------- point: """ if not len(point) == self.dim: raise ValueError( f"The point {point} does not have the dimension {self.dim}!" )